 8.(1) Past scholarship awarded record: The JASSO scholarship and MEXT Honors scholarship do not count for this question.
 Only the scholarship types listed in the “Program No.” table are relevant.
 If you are not sure about your past scholarship type, you can ask the embassy or consulate for more guidance.

-If you check “No”, you can skip to question 9 and do not need to fill out any of the intervening questions.
+If you check “No”, you can skip to question 9 and do not need to fill out any of the other questions in between.
 If you answered “Yes”, you have to fill out 8.(2) and 8.(3)

 If you have received one of the MEXT scholarships in the “Program No.” table in the past, then in 8.(2) fill in the start and end dates of your scholarship award and the name of the university in Japan.
 Then check the scholarship program in the section below.

 In 8.(3), if required, you would need to fill in your research and education experience since the end of your last MEXT scholarship award.
-Typically, you would have to show that you have spent 36 total months enrolled in degree programs and or working full-time.
+Typically, you would have to show that you have spent at least three full years (36 total months) enrolled in degree programs and or working full-time.

-9. Applying for Other MEXT Scholarships: You can only be applying for one Japanese government scholarship at a time, so if you are still in the application process for another scholarship (such as the University Recommended MEXT Scholarship from the previous fiscal year, which typically would not release final results by the start of the Embassy Recommended MEXT Scholarship start period), you would have to check “Yes” here, which would make you ineligible to apply.
+9. Applying for Other MEXT Scholarships: You can only be applying for one Japanese government scholarship at a time, so if you are still in the application process for another scholarship (such as the Embassy-Recommended MEXT Scholarship or University-Recommended MEXT Scholarship from the previous year), you would have to check “Yes” here, which would make you ineligible to apply.
 Otherwise, check no.

 10.(1) Overlapping receipt of other scholarships: MEXT does not allow concurrent receipt of other scholarships, so you verify that you are not receiving other scholarships that will cover the same period as the MEXT scholarship or that you will withdraw from any others upon receipt of MEXT.
 You are allowed to apply for other scholarship opportunities at the same time to give yourself a security net, but in the end, you must choose only one.